wireless-broadband-alliance/wba-openroaming-portal/docs/CRONGUI.md

 ## Step 2: Open the Crontab File in the root folder

-Once `cron` is installed, you need to set up specific jobs to execute the required Symfony console commands.
-Make sure you are on the root folder of your project to execute the following steps.
+Once `cron` is installed, you need to set up specific jobs to execute the required Symfony automation commands.
+Make sure you are on the root folder of the project to execute the following steps:

 1. **Open Crontab**:
    Run the following command to open the cron scheduler editor (crontab):